FelipeAsenjo/next-tutorial-dashboard/README.md

 - **useRouter** - Enables navigation between routes within client components programmatically.
 There are multiple methods you can use.

 Page components accept a prop called **searchParams**.

+## Mutating Data
+*React Server Actions allow you to run asynchronous code directly on the server.
+They eliminate the need to create API endpoints to mutate your data.
+Instead, you write asynchronous functions that execute on the server and can be invoked from your Client or Server Components.*

+### Forms with Servers
+In React, you can use the action attribute in the <form> element to invoke actions.
+The action will automatically receive the native FormData object, containing the captured data.
+An advantage of invoking a Server Action within a Server Component is progressive enhancement - **forms work even if JavaScript has not yet loaded on the client.
+Server Actions are also deeply integrated with Next.js **caching**.
+When a form is submitted through a Server Action, not only can you use the action to mutate data, but you can also **revalidate the associated cache** using APIs like **revalidatePath** and **revalidateTag**.

+By adding the **'use server'**, you mark all the exported functions within the file as **Server Actions**.
+These server functions can then be imported and used in Client and Server components. *Any functions included in this file that are not used will be automatically removed from the final application bundle*.